|Quick Facts: Heavy and Tractor-trailer Truck Drivers|

 Heavy and tractor-trailer truck drivers usually have a high school diploma and attend a professional truck driving school.
 They must have a commercial driver’s license (CDL).

-Employment of heavy and tractor-trailer truck drivers is projected to grow 6 percent from 2016 to 2026, about as fast as the average for all occupations.
-As the demand for goods increases, more truck drivers will be needed to keep supply chains moving.
+Employment of heavy and tractor-trailer truck drivers is projected to grow 4 percent from 2021 to 2031, about as fast as the average for all occupations.

 Explore resources for employment and wages by state and area for heavy and tractor-trailer truck drivers.